zqx1392/hello-world/README.md

 serach sapporo gyuya, search sapporo for p'hug

+download rance 9 song

-1. post all hongsorm, kariru into pantip, kaidee, and upgrade facebook to add shop and service (also advert?)
+1. upgrade facebook to add shop and service (also advert?)
 2. post to other facebook page
 3. post guitar to pantip, kaidee
 4. copy website, get their weakness.